-Two systems are marked on NTS maps for identifying points with reference to the rectangular grid.
+Two systems are marked on National Topographic System (NTS) maps for identifying points with reference to the rectangular grid.

 - Civilian UTM Grid Reference System, and